 Health Alert Issued for Kirkman’s Cove in Richardson County

-The state has issued a health alert for harmful algal blooms, also known as toxic blue-green algae at Kirkman’s Cove in Richardson County.
-This is the first health alert issued in the 2014 recreational season.
-Weekly sampling has been conducted at 50 public lakes in Nebraska since the beginning of May.
+The state has issued a health alert for harmful algal blooms, also known as toxic blue-green algae, at Kirkman’s Cove in Richardson County.
+This is the first health alert issued in the 2018 recreational season.
+Weekly sampling has been conducted at 52 public lakes since the beginning of May.

 When a health alert is issued, signs are posted to advise the public to use caution, and designated swimming beaches are closed during the alert.
 Recreational boating and fishing are permitted, but the public is advised to use caution and avoid exposure to the water, particularly avoiding any activity that could lead to swallowing the water.
 Do not let pets get in the water or drink from the lake.
 People can still use the public areas for camping, picnics and other outdoor activities.

-The lakes will continue to be monitored weekly throughout the 2014 recreational season.
-Sampling results for toxic algae and bacteria will be updated every Friday and posted on NDEQ’s web site, deq.ne.gov.
+The lakes will continue to be monitored weekly throughout the 2018 recreational season.
+Sampling results for harmful algal blooms and bacteria will be updated every Friday and posted on NDEQ’s web site, deq.ne.gov.

-(For more information about potential health effects of toxic blue-green algae, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.
-To view the weekly data for the lakes sampled, go to http://deq.ne.gov/NDEQProg.nsf/Beaches2018.xsp.)
+(For more information about potential health effects of harmful algal blooms, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.
+To view the weekly data for the lakes sampled, go to http://deq.ne.gov/NDEQProg.nsf/Beaches2018.xsp. )